rehierl/node-tree-outliner/3-2-0-design-3.md

 the sectioning node's exit event.
 Put differently, the sectioning node's exit event represents the section's open event.

+Note that, because the descendants of a type-2 sectioning node are entered before the section's open event is executed, the sectioning node's descendants do not contribute to the content of the declared type-2 section.
+In other words, these nodes are not content nodes of the declared section, but content nodes of the sections with which the sectioning node is associated.

 **CLARIFICATION**
 Authors need to be aware that, due to this strict definition (i.e. "next sibling"), the placement of a type-2 sectioning node is significant to the